hornkim/config-repo/README.md

-Configuration files for micro-nbn services
+Configuration files for micro-blue services